 Free Will and Determinism

-Before you get started, I want to make sure you realize, is that the term "free will" contains two words.
+First, please understand that the term "free will" contains two words.
 It starts with the word "free," and ends with the word "will."
 Thus you need to make sure you understand that "free will" is a combination of two concepts: "freedom," and "will."
 In the term "free will," the word "free" is an adjective and the word "will" is a noun.
 Lets define the noun first.

 "Will" is the capacity in human beings to choose to do things, or to desire to do things.
 When you do something out of your will, you do it because you have decided to do it.
 "Will" in this sense just means that you decided to do it.
 It doesn't necessarily mean that you wanted to do it, just that you did do it.